Glass Chin

-Glass Chin is a 2014 American crime drama film written and directed by Noah Buschel, starring Corey Stoll, Billy Crudup, John Moyes, Marin Ireland, Yul Vazquez and Kelly Lynch.
+Glass Chin is a 2014 American crime drama film written and directed by Noah Buschel, starring Corey Stoll, Billy Crudup, Marin Ireland, Yul Vazquez and Kelly Lynch.
 It premiered at the 2014 Tribeca Film Festival.

 Plot

 Bud Gordon (Corey Stoll), a burned-out former boxing champ, lives with his girlfriend Ellen Doyle (Marin Ireland).
 He has retired from boxing after an unexpected loss in his last match, leading many throughout the film to mock him as a "glass chin".

 Bud takes up an offer to train Kid Sunshine (Malcolm Xavier), an up-and-coming welterweight contender, for a future match.
 Meanwhile, he meets JJ Cook (Billy Crudup), a slick Manhattan entrepreneur and crime boss, for a job.
 JJ assigns him to debt collecting, partnering him with Roberto Flash (Yul Vazquez), a criminal under his pay.
 During an assignment, Roberto asks Bud to sneak him into a building, as the debtor recognizes Roberto from prior visits and would not have let him in.
 As they reach the debtor's apartment, Roberto asks Bud to wait in the car.
 The day after, Bud discovers that the debtor was killed.
 Confronting a sleepy Roberto over the phone, Bud realizes that he had been played: as he was sneaking inside to let Roberto in, Bud was recorded on camera, framing him for the murder.
 JJ, possessing the footage, plans to blackmail Bud: Get Kid Sunshine to throw his match in the first round, or the footage will be released to the police.

 Bud's relationship with his girlfriend crumbles and it is revealed that JJ was the one who screwed Bud in his last match.
 Before the bout, Roberto confronts him outside Kid Sunshine's locker room, pleading with him to do the right thing and let Kid Sunshine lose.
 A voiceover for the commentary is heard, detailing the match and Kid Sunshine surviving the first round.
 Outside, Bud, listening to the match on his limo's radio, hears police sirens.
 When asked by the driver why the police are after him, Bud replies: "Right hand lead".